 Bluefin provides SAP based business and technology consulting services.
+It offers SAP implementation and integration services; and business advisory services in areas of business growth strategy, operational excellence, business change management and information technology excellence.
+The acquisition of Bluefin will enable the Group to increase its foot print in SAP implementation and integration space.

-It offers SAP implementation and integration services; and business The acquisition was executed through stock purchase agreement to acquire 100% of the equity interest in Bluefin.
+The acquisition was executed through stock purchase agreement to acquire 100% of the equity interest in Bluefin.

-The fair value of purchase consideration of Rs 3,981 comprised upfront cash consideration of Rs 3,379 and contingent consideration of Rs 602
+The fair value of purchase consideration of Rs 3,981 comprised upfront cash consideration of Rs 3,379 and contingent consideration of Rs 602.